TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 The constant variance assumption implies that the size of the errors should not depend on the explanatory variables.

 This can be explored with a simple scatter plot of residuals versus model predictions.

+**Any** patter in the scatter plot implies a problem with the assumptions

 ***